den-wdi-1/Intro-to-WDI-and-team/README.md

  - Now get into groups of 4 (2 can turn around to face other 2).
 See how many more you can get answered.
 Take 5 minutes.
  - Now ask Professor Google.
 See how many more you can get answered.
 Take 2 minutes.
  - Let's talk about what we learned.
 Any big takeaways?

-### One Cool Thing

- - Throughout this first week, we are expecting you to learn one cool thing about one of your fellow Developers every day.
-Since you already have a group to share with, share your one cool thing with the group.
- - Now that we know some cool things about each other, tell the whole class one cool thing you learned about one of your group members.
-No repeats, please.
- - We have just done a "Whip-Around", which is another activity we will do a few times in this class.

 ### Values